AkineHime/-video-unjumbler/README.md

 --no-clip

 ⚙️ How It Works
-Extract video frames using OpenCV
+=>Extract video frames using OpenCV

-Generate embeddings using OpenCLIP
+=>Generate embeddings using OpenCLIP

-Compute similarity between frames
+=>Compute similarity between frames

-Determine best ordering
+=>Determine best ordering

-Rebuild video from reordered frames
+=>Rebuild video from reordered frames

 📚 Installation Notes
 To avoid error: